GorbulasDev/vue-week-2-starter/README.md

 * validation
 * more computed properties

-Still more work to be done!
+Still more work to be done!w